99.9%

 is needed because the gridiron program at Ol’

 Mizzou remains in the middle tier of the SEC.
+For the St. Louis

 University Men’s Basketball program: Our attention.